tomaszchanek/DesignPattern-Factory-Method/README.md

 ![img.png](img.png)

+## Other

-P.S.
-Example is from awesome website [Refactoring Guru](https://refactoring.guru)
+- Example is from awesome website [Refactoring Guru](https://refactoring.guru)

-P.S.2 There is another example attached from Hyperskill (burger store)
+- There is another example attached from Hyperskill (Burger bar)